Tight mesh This “tight mesh of body, speech, and mind” … (Longchenpa)

 What do you value?
 Intoxication and stimulation above everything else?
 Or has that run its course?
 Do you now value something gentler and simpler?
 Something ordinary and anonymous?

 Must you compete with each prior sensation?
 Always?
 Or have you come to value peace?
 Can you, finally, find that peace that has no prerequisites?
 That peace that flows out, from you?

 Chemical drugs and thought-drugs are accumulations that eventually block the outward flow.
 Ideas, concepts, methods, disciplines, practices, views, can all become thought-drugs that trigger real physical dependency and withdrawal symptoms.
-If you value X, come back later when your tolerance becomes so high and the high becomes so rare that you can no longer value it, and when you are forced, by life, to value something else.
+If you value X, come back later when your tolerance becomes so high and the high becomes so rare that you can no longer value it, and you are forced, by life, to value something else.

 The “light” flows out, from you.
 You can’t become dependent on this impermanent light because it’s not just flowingfrom you, it’s what you are (find out for yourself if this is true).
 And here’s the jumping-off point that your deep-seated fear resists: You can’t be this light and eat it too!
 You can’t keep it.
 You have to let it flow.
 And if that feels like surrendering to death—it is!

 That scary feeling is a bridge.
 Stop there, breathe, look around…Nothing.

 Surrendering to death, just for a moment, means you are no longer a slave to your programming.
 This death is the death of blind belief in self-effort for self-benefit—not a rejection of effort in practical matters but in this core matter that has no chores, no obligations; this impractical, non-functional, useless, pointless core freedom that contributes nothing to society or corporation or organization or family—or self.

 “I’ve lost it”